 With their beautiful shades, zinnias are quite simple to grow.
 They require only a light amount of care and they bloom quickly and thoroughly.
 Zinnias can be grown in any kind of soil.
 Zinnia seeds are generally used to grow them.
 Although zinnias are primarily winter plants, they need a lot of water.
 Despite that, they do not flourish in stagnant water or soggy soil.
 If you sow the seeds in early winter or even at the end of the monsoon, you may see zinnia bloom in November or December.
 Zinnias need good sunlight and so do not thrive inside the house.

 You would be surprised how stunning these round bell-shaped flowers are.
 Available in a variety of white and pastel shades like blue, pink, and lilac, these sweet-smelling flowers are mainly grown in hilly and cold regions of India like Jammu and Kashmir, Himachal Pradesh, and Uttrakhand.
-However, with the right fertilizers and soil, these beauties can be grown in the southern and western parts of India too.
+However, with the right fertilizers and soil, these beauties can also be grown in the southern and western parts of India.
 They require full sun and moderate water.
 More importantly, they are compact plants with a requirement for small spaces.
 That is why a container or planter is all you need.

-The standard Indian wedding and puja flowers, these brilliant smelling flowers come in shades of bright yellow, ochre yellow, bronze, copper, red, deep red, and orange.
+The standard Indian wedding and puja flowers, these brilliant-smelling flowers come in shades of bright yellow, ochre yellow, bronze, copper, red, deep red, and orange.
 There even exist budded varieties in other colours.
-Plant your marigold sapling in well-draining soil with good sunlight and your winter is set for some beautiful smelling evenings.
+Plant your marigold sapling in well-draining soil with good sunlight and your winter is set for some beautiful-smelling evenings.
 One point to note is that marigolds repel pests.
 So you can throw in a few saplings between your vegetable and fruit patches to keep out pests.

-One of the easiest vegetables to grow in a home balcony or kitchen window sill, capsicum is one of the best winter plants.
+One of the easiest vegetables to grow on a home balcony or kitchen window sill, capsicum is one of the best winter plants.
 Throw in a few seeds of the bell-shaped veggies during mid-October and you will get a basket full of fresh capsicums by the end of November.
-They require medium regular water and a good sun to grow.
-Used for healthy salads, garnishing, and even as curry, capsicum is a great addition to your winter garden.
+They require medium regular water and good sun to grow.
+Used for healthy salads, garnishing, and even curry, capsicum is a great addition to your winter garden.